What’s ascertainment? The green light to launch transition

 HAS THIS DELAY EVER HAPPENED BEFORE?

-In 2000, the GSA determination was delayed until after the Florida recount fight was settled.
+In 2000, the GSA determination was delayed until after the Florida recount fight was settled on Dec.
+13. At the time, the administrator relied on an assessment from one of the drafters of the 1963 Presidential Transition Act that “in a close contest, the Administrator simply would not make the decision.”

+That 2000 recount involved just a few hundred votes in one state that would have determined which candidate reached 270 electoral votes.
+Biden’s leads across Wisconsin, Pennsylvania and Michigan, which pushed him over the threshold to win the White House, are far more substantial — and greater than Trump’s leads in the same states in 2016.

 The abbreviated transition process was identified by the 9/11 Commission Report as contributing to the nation’s unpreparedness for the crisis.